-Tresillian’s Centenary in 2018 celebrates one hundred years of history as Australia’s leading child and family health service.
-Formed in 1918, as The Royal Society for the Welfare of Mothers and Babies, Tresillian has supported generations of parents during the early days of their baby’s life, providing reassurance and building confidence.
+Tresillian’s Centenary in 2018 celebrated one hundred years of history as Australia’s leading child and family health service.
+Established as The Royal Society for the Welfare of Mothers and Babies, Tresillian has supported generations of parents during the early days of their baby’s life, providing reassurance and building confidence.

 Founded at the Sydney Town Hall, on 4th November, 1918, the Society was a NSW government initiative sparked by soaring infant mortality rates and a desperate shortage of health services for new mothers.

 The need for intervention was exacerbated by the First World War, which left many young mothers widowed.
 In the same period around 60,000 babies lost their lives through poverty, disease and lack of hygiene.
 The Society’s primary aim back then was to make a difference to the high mortality rate of children under the age of five.
 In 1919 the Society was incorporated by an Act of Parliament in New South Wales.
 Then in 1921, Queen Mary became the Patron of the Society, until her death in March 1953.
 On 4th August 1954 Queen Elizabeth II, who had just visited Australia, became the Patron of the organisation.

 The Society initially responded to the problems at home with a community education program for parents of small children.